The SAGE Study - UCSD Successful Aging Evaluation

 If you agree to be contacted to hear more about participation in other studies associated with the SAGE Study, and you choose to participate, you may be asked to come to the UCSD campus for in-person assessments related to that study.

-If you have consented to participate in the study, we will need your mailing address in order to send you your cash compensation for completing the study (telephone interview, mail-in survey and/or saliva sample).
+If you have consented to participate in the study, we will need your mailing address in order to send you your cash compensation for completing the study (telephone interview, initial mail-in survey and/or saliva sample, annual follow-up survey).
 We will also need to send you follow up information as part of the study.

 With the approval of the study's principal investigator, Dilip Jeste, MD, the data obtained from this study may be shared for scientific analysis only with affiliated researchers/organizations.
 These shared data will not include any personal identifying information.
 The UCSD Institutional Review Board (the university office in charge of protecting the rights and welfare of research participants) will also have access to de-identified study data.
 Information (including your name and contact information) will never be shared with 3rd parties unrelated to these research purposes.